 82 High Street, the John Brewer house (1680) - John Brewer came to Ipswich with his father Thomas Brewer who is shown living in Ipswich in 1639.
 Town records show that in 1662 the town constables were ordered to pay John Brewer 20 schillings, charges he was due “about constructing the fort”.
 John Brewer Sr. died on June 23, 1684.

-31 Fox Creek Road, Bennett’s Farm (1680) - Henry Bennett, who was born in England but was one of the early settlers of Ipswich.
+31 Fox Creek Road, Bennett’s Farm (1680) aka “Labor in Vain House.” - Henry Bennett, who was born in England but was one of the early settlers of Ipswich.
 He bought land for the 200-acre farm in 1654 from Jonathan Wade and became known as “Farmer Bennett."

 41 Turkey Shore Road, the Howard – Arthur Wesley Dow House (1680) - William Howard purchased this lot from Thomas Emerson in 1679 and built a half-house which was enlarged in 1709.
 From 1891 to 1906 Arthur Wesley Dow and his wife Minnie ran the Ipswich Summer School of Art in the house.